 More Drug Options On the Horizon

-“It’s interesting as it may offer a unique combination of bronchodilating properties and anti-inflammatory effects in a nebulized form,” says Dr. Diaz.
-That means it can address COPD on 2 fronts: bronchoconstriction and inflammation.
+Ensifentrine, formerly called RPL554, has been developed by Verona Pharma in London and is both a PDE3 and PDE4 inhibitor.
+Currently in clinical trials, early research shows some benefits for breathlessness.“It’s interesting as it may offer a unique combination of bronchodilating properties and anti-inflammatory effects in a nebulized form,” says Dr. Diaz.
+That means it can address COPD on two fronts: bronchoconstriction and inflammation.

 Other Treatment Options